 |Chapter 7 has limited forms for filing bankruptcy and is less in number than Chapter 11.||The forms in chapter 11 are more complicated than in chapter 7.|

 After discussing the above points, we can infer that both Chapter 7 vs chapter 11 are similar in the sense that both are useful sections if some individual or business wants to file bankruptcy.
 But they are different in the way they work.
-If the reason for applying for bankruptcy is that the party wants to shut down its operations, then chapter 7 is useful but if they want to continue the business operations, chapter 11 is effective.
+For example, if the reason for applying for bankruptcy is that the party wants to shut down its operations, then chapter 7 is useful, but if they want to continue the business operations, chapter 11 is effective.